 One might think, “But what if we make AI so smart that we render ourselves obsolete?”
 There are many impressive things that AI can do, but there’s not really any substitute for a human’s intuition and sensibility for the foreseeable future.
 The artistry of architecture can’t be automated.
 Rather than thinking of AI as an architect vs. robot, one should think of AI as a tool used for increased productivity, and for elevating the profession as a whole.

 It’s also worth asking ourselves how a building can continue to provide maximum value to the client, and how AI can assist this.
 AI can help sort through client needs, and even anticipate unknown needs from datasets from similar projects.
 Thinking ahead to how a client occupies a space, we can specify the installation of smart building features that monitor temperature, occupancy, and routines, and will learn as time goes on, optimizing the performance of various systems.

 AI is something that we’re watching very closely at HMC Architects, by integrating AI practices to find innovative solutions that weren’t there before.
 We’re excited about the possibilities for streamlined workflow within our offices, the aggregation of data throughout the profession as a whole, as well as the time and money-saving opportunities for our clients.

 At HMC Architects, we are always thinking ahead about what the future holds for the profession, and working to keep ourselves ahead of the curve.
 To learn more about artificial intelligence and the possibilities it holds for your project, contact HMC Architects today.
-For specific questions related to AI and how it impacts the industry, email Christ Grant or Evan Troxel directly.
+For specific questions related to AI and how it impacts the industry, email Christ Grant directly.